 The first cave is Devil’s Icebox that is actually closed at the moment due to White-Nose Syndrome (a fungal infection deadly to bats).
 Connor’s Cave is the other cave that you can enter.
 It’s a 150 long cave that is entered by wading in a shallow stream.
 Don’t forget your headlamps and helmet.

 Eminence, Missouri is filled with beautiful blue natural springs.
 I usually see three of them in a day, but Alley Spring is a must see.
 Not only is the hike beautiful, but they have also kept up the original grain mill that was originally built at this spring.

-The trail follows Jacks Fork River and is lined with bluffs.
-At one point there is a a small tunnel cave inside of the cliff wall that you can climb up to and crawl through.
+The trail follows Jacks’s Fork River and is lined with bluffs.
+At one point there is a small tunnel cave inside of the cliffs that you can climb up to and crawl through.
 The spring is a pretty big pond that is a bright, deep blue.
 You can either walk directly around the spring or climb up the bluff to get an overlook of the spring and the mill.

 The mill is an old red barn where they used waterflow to power the mill to ground up grain.
 You are able to go into the mill and walk around to view all of the original machines inside.
 The first floor contains the miller’s office, the milling machines, and storage bins.
 The second floor is where sifting the milled grain occured.

 Also, if you would like to see the largest spring in the world, go to Big Spring that is located off the Current River as well.

 This is another trail that intersects with The Ozark Trail and is relatively close to Bell Mountain.
 Taum Sauk Mountain is the tallest mountain in Missouri and also has the tallest waterfall in the state.
 Mina Sauk Falls drops a total of 132 feet.